hackerpain/domaining/README.md

 ![Powered by SaveBreach.com](https://media-exp1.licdn.com/dms/image/C561BAQGBgwds1YjXHg/company-background_10000/0?e=1591254000&v=beta&t=d7XqQom9CEbjIrNt4erKeoV_y-OpwOcKR7FnZhfTDGA)

-A repo with simple useful scripts for domainers.
+A repo with simple useful scripts for domainers, that work out of the box, without much config.

-Currently has very basic GoDaddy value checker bash script just for demo of API usage and to make things more convenient when dealing with large number of domains.
+Domaining, in the recent years, involves a lot more work than can be managed manually.
+To be able to efficiently do this work, you need to achieve the right balance between *what you are doing by hand* and what can be automated.
+This is the core idea behind this of this project.

+## To-do's

+  - ~~Automation to bulk fetch GD value of your portfolio.~~ **WIP => create more powerful version**
+  - ~~Command-line tool to fetch GD value of domains manually.~~
+  - ~~Command-line tool to fetch GD Past & Similar sales **alongwith Year of Sale** domains manually.~~
+  -   WIP => Save output in CSV/TXT format, and work with CSV bulk input.
+  -   WIP => SPA (Single Page Application) that can be ran in browser as an alternative to shell scripts.
+  -   Basic portfolio management, and more features... (suspense)
+  -   You suggest!
+[Make an Issue?
+PM me?]

-Will slowly add more scripts.
+Will slowly add more scripts, stay tuned!

 **<Powered by [SaveBreach](https://twitter.com/savebreach)/>**